treefrogframework/treefrog-framework/docs/user-guide/en/generator/index.md

 #### Convention for Naming of Controllers

 The class name of the controller is "table name + Controller".
-Always begin with an upper-case letter, do not use the underscore ('_') to separate words but capitalize the first letter after where the separator would be.
+The controller's class name always begins with an upper-case letter, do not use the underscore ('_') to separate words, but capitalize the first letter (*camelcase*) after where the separator would be.<br>
-The following class names are good examples:
+The following class names are good examples to understand the here described convention:

 * BlogController
 * EntryCommentController

 These files are stored in the controller’s directory.
-File names in that case will be something that you want to be in all lowercase; the class name plus the relevant extension (.cpp or .h).
+File names inside the that folder will be all in lowercase; the class name plus the relevant extension (.cpp or .h).

 #### Conventions for Naming Models

 In the same manner as with the controller, model names should always begin with a capital letter, erase the underscore ('_') to separate words but capitalize the first letter after where the separator would be.
-For example, class names such as the following.
+For example, class names such as the following:

 * Blog
 * EntryComment

 These files are stored in the models directory.
-As well as the controller, the file name will be something that you want all in lowercase.
-The model name is used, plus the file extension (.cpp or .h).
+As well as the controller, the file name will be all in lowercase.
+The model name is used plus the file extension (.cpp or .h).
-It does not convert the singular-plural form of words, as Rails does.
+Unlike in Rails, we don't use convertion of singular and plural form of words here.

 #### View Naming Conventions

 Template files are generated with the file name "action name + extension" all in lower case, in the 'views/controller name" directory.
-The extension used depends on the template system.
+The extension, which is used here, depends on the template system.
-Also, when you build the view, and then output the source file in *views/_src* directory they are converted to C++ code templates.
-When these are compiled, a shared library view is created.
+Also, when you build the view and then output the source file in *views/_src* directory, you will notice that these files have been all converted to C++ code templates.
+When these files are compiled, a shared library view will be created, too.

 #### CRUD

 CRUD covers the four major functions found in a Web application.
 The name comes from taking the initial letters of "Create (generate)," "Read (Read)", "Update (update)", and "Delete (Delete)".
-When you create a scaffolding, the generator command generates the naming code in the next.
+When you create a scaffolding, the generator command generates the naming code as follows:

 <div class="center aligned" markdown="1">